Astrometric constraints on stochastic gravitational wave background with neural networks: Conclusions

 NNs will become essential tools for analyzing the large volumes of upcoming astrometric data with accounting for systematic uncertainties.
 This paper provides the first step toward the new application of NNs to GW astrometry.
-In particular, the GNN implementation is a relatively unexplored field, and we expect that its advantages will become more pronounced when dealing with more complicated models of the dataset, particularly when applying the analysis to real data.
 While there are still challenges to be addressed, the promising results from this work highlight the potential of NNs in advancing GW astrometry.